Brian Lake: Criminal history

 In January 2013, Lake and his then wife were locked up for four hours after a drunken altercation following the Portsea Polo.
 In July 2018, Lake spent five nights in a Japanese prison after being arrested after a drunken bar fight in Osaka.
 On 4 April 2019, Lake was arrested and charged with a series of offences including theft, criminal damage, stalking and entering a place likely to cause a breach of peace.

 Personal life

 At Christmas 2007 he legally changed his name from "Brian Harris" to "Brian Lake" in order to continue his father's family name.
 Lake currently resides in Caroline Springs, a suburb in Melbourne's west.
+He now is actively coaching the Caroline Springs Football Club after formally playing for them.
 He was a contestant on Australian Survivor: Champions vs. Contenders, ultimately coming in third place.